 - 17-year old house in Nishihara: 1,399,896 Yen

-If you own an apartment, you will be required to pay monthly fees to the building’s management company and to the repair fund.
-Management fees go towards the general running of the building, while repair fund fees go towards future repairs of the common area.
+If you own an individual apartment in a building, you will be required to pay monthly fees to the building’s management company and to the repair fund.
+Management fees go towards the general running of the building, while repair fund fees go towards future repairs and maintenance of the common areas.
 The fees are calculated based on the internal size of your apartment, so larger apartments will incur higher monthly fees.
 There may also be additional fees for apartments with roof terraces or gardens.

-Fees may be set low by a developer when a building is new, but as the building ages these fees may have to increase.
-The building’s owners association (made up of apartment owners) have the right to vote to change the fees.
+Fees may be set low by a developer when a building is new, but as the building ages, these fees may have to increase to cover maintenance.
+The building’s owners association (made up of apartment owners) has the right to vote to change the fees.

-These fees may typically range from 350 to 600 Yen per square meter, depending on the building and its facilities, although you may find some properties with higher fees.
+As a very general guide, these fees may typically range from 350 to 600 Yen per square meter, depending on the building and its facilities, although you may find some properties with fees outside this range.

 Fire insurance is usually required as a condition of a bank loan, but otherwise is optional for property buyers.
 Earthquake insurance is also optional, and may be taken out along with fire insurance (but cannot be taken out on its own).

-Payouts are limited, so please contact your insurer to find out about premiums and maximum payouts.
+Payouts are limited and vary depending on building age, size, location and level of coverage, so please contact an insurer to find out about premiums and maximum payouts.
 For earthquake insurance, maximum payouts may be capped at 50 million Yen regardless of the market price of the property.